 The administrative staff may be the first point of contact between a patient and a physician in either a doctor's office or hospital.
 Administrative staff members maintain the office, organize files, book appointments for patients and arrange meetings for physicians.

-The U.S. Bureau of Labor Statistics (BLS) reports that employment for administrative assistants in all fields is expected to grow 3% between 2014-2024.
-Those employed in medical settings earned an average annual wage of $33,040 in 2015, the BLS said.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for administrative assistants in all fields is expected to decline by 9% between 2018-2028.
+Those employed in medical settings earned an average annual wage of $38,030 in 2018, the BLS said.

 Medical Records Clerks